OleksiiPryimak/OleksiiPryimak/README.md

 <p>I'm senior graphic designer & junior python developer.</p>
 <p>15+ years experience in graphic design in industries such as e-commerce, art and architecture.</p>
-<p>I completed a practical course of developing in Python and received a certificate of completion.</p>
 <p>For now I focus on applying data science and computer vision techniques to solve workflow and productivity problems.</p>